janepan9917/janepan9917.github.io/_talks/2022-07-06-video-game-minireviews.md

 ### Fire Emblem Fates
 * **The Good**: ...I guess it kept IS afloat long enough for the development of FE3H.
 Three branching paths is ambitious.
 * **The Bland**: The nicer end of the anime aesthetics.
 Some of the character designs are passable.
-The TRPG elements are well-tuned enough, with less repetitive bullshit.
+The TRPG elements are well-tuned enough, with less repetitive bullshit than previous works in the franchise.
-* **The Ugly**: Everybody and their mother is a dragon.
+* **The Ugly**: The worst of the anime aesthetics.
+Everybody and their mother is a dragon.
 Camilla is my hell.
+Also, paying money to unlock a golden ending is a bullshit concept.
 * **Best For**: Weebs.
 * **Favorite Character**: None.
 * **Completed**: I watched Corrin turn into a dragon and my eyes rolled so hard it crashed the emulator.